 DandeLiion Client documentation

-The DandeLiion client provides a PyBaMM-like python interface to run on a local or remote DandeLiion server instance.
+The DandeLiion client provides a PyBaMM-like python interface to run on local or remote DandeLiion server instances.

 Installation